conspiracy0/fairbanzuke/README.md

 # Fair Banzuke Maker

 This repository contains the alpha version of the **Fair Banzuke Maker** for Grand Sumo.
 It automatically scrapes information from the SumoDB for each basho (tournament) and generates a banzuke based on predefined, transparent criteria.
+Currently the repo is messy and WIP.

 ---